lynkos/blog/_posts/2025-03-19-play-windows-games.md

   - graphics
   - development
 ---
-> **This article/tutorial is still under construction.
+> **This article/tutorial is still under construction (i.e. a rough draft).
 Feel free to bookmark this post to come back later, as there may be new information by then!**
 {: .prompt-info }

 With a little bit of tinkering, it's possible to run both macOS (i.e. native) AND Windows games on a MacBook Pro (M3 Max, in my case).
 Playable Windows games include Skyrim, Mass Effect series, Palworld, Schedule I, and many more!